bskinn/pent/doc/source/tutorial/examples/optional_line.rst

-In some situations, data is output in a fashion such that a line of, e.g., header text is present in some cases but not others.
+In some situations, data is output in a fashion such that a line of, e.g., header text is present in some parts of the content of interest, but not others.
 Take the following fictitious example:

-.. doctest:: optional_line
+.. doctest:: main

     >>> text = dedent("""
     ...     $DATA